This is a musing about confronting, and the confrontation of invisible disability.

-I am still most disturbed.
-The sensory shadow of the event engulfs me now each time I approach the lift with Lucy, and I have to fight the urge to flee, or the innate autistic instinct to isolate and avoid – I know I need to go to that space and use it, my work is of foremost importance to me, and I also know I must not deprive myself of what is officially and rightfully my right, so I will continue to bring Lucy with me when I need her.
-However, unpleasant as it may be, and despite the lingering bitter effects, my intellectual attitude is that every situation and encounter is fodder for more thought, more analysis and therefore more creative expression.
+This happened some days ago.
+Yet, I am still deeply disturbed.
+The sensory shadow of the event engulfs me now each time I approach the lift with Lucy, and I have to fight the urge to flee, or the innate autistic instinct to isolate and avoid – I know I need to go to that space and use it, to take control and own it.
+My work is of foremost importance to me, and I also know I must not deprive myself of what is officially and rightfully my right, so I will continue to bring Lucy with me when I need her.
+Unpleasant as it may be, and despite the lingering bitter effects, my intellectual attitude is that every situation and encounter is fodder for more thought, more analysis and therefore more creative expression.
 I therefore do not approach this from a negative perspective, although the implications disturb me, because my integrity is important to me.

 I end this rambling with a quote from The Little Prince, by Antoine St. Exupery.